lufinkey/react-native-spotify/README.md

 ## Install

-To add react-native-spotify to your project, cd into your project and run the following commands:
+To add react-native-spotify to your project, cd into your project directory and run the following commands:
 ```bash
 npm install --save https://github.com/lufinkey/react-native-spotify
 react-native link react-native-spotify